-We have examined the financial statements of Sun Life of Canada (Philippines), Inc. as at and for the year ended December 31, 2021, on which we have rendered the attached report dated March 3, 2022.
+We have examined the financial statements of Sun Life of Canada (Philippines), Inc. as at and for the year ended December 31, 2022, on which we have rendered the attached report dated April 26, 2023.

-In compliance with revised SRC Rule 68, we are stating that the said Company has only one (1) shareholder owning one hundred (100) or more shares.
+In compliance with the revised Securities Regulation Code Rule 68, we are stating that the said Company has only one (1) shareholder owning one hundred (100) or more shares.